google/dbm-lineitem-copier/README.md

       the right-side three-dots button to select UPLOAD in the SDF drop-down menu (more info on how to use SDF in DBM [at this link](https://support.google.com/bidmanager/answer/6301070))
     - Upload the SDF/CSV file you previously downloaded
-    - If everything has worked correctly, you will see the updated settings you selected in the spreadsheet correctly applied to your destination Line Items!
+    - If there are no errors, you will see the updated settings you selected in the spreadsheet correctly applied to your destination Line Items, and you can also check them running **Custom Functions > Retrieve DESTINATION Line Items info** again so that you can check the updated values in the destination Line Items.

 ## Additional info